Fred56733/web102_prework/README.md

 ## Notes

 The app came out great and allow for the company to display all of their funding in one place.
 This allows for their followers to have a easy and seamless view experience.
+One issue I did experience was getting the GIF for my readme walkthrough, but I ended up using google drive and it worked much better.

 ## License